University of West London: Students' Union

 The University of West London Students' Union (UWLSU) is the recognised student organisation of the University of West London.
-It was ranked the best student union in Greater London in 2016.
-The Students' Union represents the 47,000 students at all its sites.
-UWLSU is affiliated to the National Union of Students.
+UWLSU is affiliated with the National Union of Students.

-The union has the ground floor of the North Building at the St. Mary's Road campus at which the Coffee Shop and Freddie's Bar are located, with a secondary site at the Paragon campus.
-The union aims to bring students the biggest events, ways to take up a new activities or sports, support and advice services, and a place to socialise.
+The union has the ground floor of the North Building at the St. Mary's Road campus and is home to a cafe - Coffee Union and social space - Freddie's.
+The Sports Centre is also located on the Park Road entrance of the St. Mary's Road campus which is open exclusively to UWL staff, students, alumni, and residents that live within the local area.
+The union also has a space on the second floor at the Paragon campus and a third space on the 9th floor at the Reading campus.

-The official radio station for the university is Blast Radio, based on campus in 'The Heartspace'.
+The union aims to bring students academic advice and advocacy support, events, ways to take up new activities, and sports, and a place to socialise.
+With the course representative programme run by their Student Voice team, students can apply to be a course or school representative to help advocate for academic change.

 Student accommodation

-Prior to 2006 the university operated halls of residence only at the Reading campus, although a number of private houses in the Ealing area were rented by the university and allocated to students studying there.
+Before 2006, the university operated halls of residence only at the Reading campus, although several private houses in the Ealing area were rented by the university and allocated to students studying there.
 In September 2006 the university began to offer halls of residence accommodation to students from the Ealing and Slough campuses at a student and keyworker accommodation site named Paragon.
-The site won the 'Major Housing Project of the Year' category at the 2007 Building awards, and is in Brentford, approximately two miles away from the Ealing campus.
+The site won the 'Major Housing Project of the Year' category at the 2007 Building Awards, and is in Brentford, approximately two miles away from the Ealing campus.

-Paragon is home to the tallest building to be completed using Modern Methods of Construction (MMC) in the UK, which serves as a 130000 sqft academic facility for the university's human sciences facility.
+Paragon is home to the tallest building to be completed using modern methods of construction (MMC) in the UK, which serves as a 130000 sqft academic facility for the university's human sciences facility.
 The student accommodation at Paragon had been criticised by its residents for being too expensive, costing the highest of all Greater London universities' halls of residence along with SOAS in the 2007–2008 year.
 TVU defended the costs, asserting that the halls are of an especially high standard.

 In 2020, Notting Hill Genesis, the company that owned the Paragon student lets site, controversially closed the entire student halls of residence due to fire safety concerns, asking students to immediately evacuate.
 Students were moved to temporary housing in nearby Wembley whilst the university found suitable housing.
 Accommodation for students at UWL now varies from shared housing to student lets in Ealing, Acton and the surrounding area.

 Controversies

-In the mid-1990s, its high-profile Vice-Chancellor, Mike Fitzgerald, ushered through a networked "New Learning Environment" for undergraduate students, involving a shift to online delivery and assessment.
+In the mid-1990s, its high-profile vice-chancellor, Mike Fitzgerald, ushered through a networked "New Learning Environment" for undergraduate students, involving a shift to online delivery and assessment.
 The NLE was discontinued in this form, and Fitzgerald resigned in 1998 following a negative Quality Assurance Agency report stating there were "significant management failures" in the delivery of this model.
 The University suffered severe financial shortfalls in the years that followed.